mfthomps/Labtainers/headless-lite/README.md

 sandbox or VM.
 Can we say anything about that?
 I guess we need to at least suggest to not install Labtainers on systems that run other containers that may handle sensitive data.

+Time on the labtainer container is in UTC.
+Make localtime?

+Manage other persistent data, e.g., my_stuff and shared folders for licensed software, e.g., IDAi free volume in cgc lab.
+There we map container dir to a VM dir.
+Here we need to map from container to host.

+Fixing add-hosts in labutils to allow add-hosts regardless of docker0 network.

 # Build the labtainer.master File